 Here’s what it looks like:

-Confirm this with your tax person, but generally, all of your closing costs are tax deductible.
+Confirm this with your tax person, but generally, all of your closing costs are tax-deductible.

-When supply is low and demand is high.
+The ideal time to sell a house is when supply is low and demand is high.

 Supply is the number of homes for sale, and demand is the number of buyers.